NIMBioS-HabitatQualityMetrics/Gmetric/README.md

 To run the code for any of the case studies:

 1. Monarchs
-2. Pintails
-3. Pulliam Metapopulation
+2. Pulliam Metapopulation
-4. The hypothetical files are included to give another example of how to set up the network within the G-metric code, but this network and these results are not included in the paper
+3. The hypothetical files are included to give another example of how to set up the network within the G-metric code, but this network and these results are not included in the paper

 Navigate to the example folder.